Make a Wish

 List and elaborate

 Each participant should pick a favorite wish from the ones they’ve come up with on their own.
 Write each of them around the problem on the board.
-One-by-one, go through the wishes and list out ways they could be accomplished realistically and elaborate with specifics.
-For the million dollar wish, perhaps you give each customer a candy bar that looks like a gold brick, or you hand out “dollar bills” that have giveaways or tips from your organization on them.
+One by one, go through the wishes and list out ways they could be accomplished realistically, then elaborate with specifics.
+For the million-dollar wish, you could give each customer a candy bar that looks like a gold brick, or you could hand out “dollar bills” that have giveaways or tips from your organization on them.

-For the rock star wish, maybe you rent out a nearby club for a VIP happy hour that includes entertainment.
-Maybe you make a video for your booth using a popular song.
+For the rock star wish, you could rent out a nearby club for a VIP happy hour that includes entertainment.
+Or make a video for your booth using a popular song.

 Do this for each wish.
 By the time you are done, you’ll have dozens of tactical solutions to your original problem.
 They may have been inspired by a fantastical whim, but now you’ve made them tangible.